lttr/deno-dsc/README.md

 ## What

 When you need to get your system into desired state.
-Quickly, Reliably, repeatedly.
+Quickly, reliably, repeatedly.
 You can use Ansible, Puppet, Powershell or something else.
-But this is simple and you can use JavaScript/TypeScript. `Deno` is the only dependency (and runtime at the same time).
+But this is simple and you can use JavaScript/TypeScript. `Deno` is the only runtime dependency.

 ## Why